 Flooding from tsunamis would affect low-lying areas along San Francisco Bay and the Oakland Estuary, especially filled areas that are only a few feet above sea level.
 Areas that could be flooded with several feet of water include the Bay Bridge landing, the outer and middle harbor of the Port of Oakland's seaport, the San Leandro Bay shoreline (including Martin Luther King, Jr. Regional Shoreline) and the Oakland International Airport's shoreline.
 Areas along the inner harbor, Brooklyn Basin and the tidal channel would be sheltered by the island of Alameda.
-The likelihood of large-scale devastation in Oakland resulting from tsunamis appears to be small, especially as there would usually be several hours to evacuate residents and undertake other emergency preparations for most tsunamis approaching the coast.26
+The likelihood of large-scale devastation in Oakland resulting from tsunamis appears to be small, especially as there would usually be several hours to evacuate residents and undertake other emergency preparations for most tsunamis approaching the coast.27 Despite this small risk, there are portions Oakland, particularly along the shoreline, that are within a Tsunami Hazard Area, areas mapped by the California Department of Conservation that could be exposed to tsunami hazards during a tsunami event.28

 A seiche is a resonant, side-to-side movement of water in a closed or mostly closed body of water such as the San Francisco Bay.
 The USGS defines a seiche as the sloshing of a closed body of water which can be caused from earthquake shaking.
 Unlike tsunamis, which are created by the sudden uplift of the sea floor, seismic seiches are standing waves that occur when an earthquake passes through the area.
 In Oakland, the only threat of large-scale damage from seiches appears to come from downstream flooding that would be caused by large volumes of water overtopping a dam or reservoir.
-Thus, the likelihood of large-scale devastation in Oakland resulting from seiches is minimal.27
+Thus, the likelihood of large-scale devastation in Oakland resulting from seiches is minimal.29